ddev/ddev/docs/content/developers/testing-docs.md

 # Working on the Docs

-This section is for people who want to contribute to the DDEV documentation.
+This page is about working with the DDEV documentation.
+See the [Writing Style Guide](writing-style-guide.md) for stylistic guidance.

 ## Fix Docs Using Web Browser